pallets/click/docs/options.md

 Variable names are:
  - [Case-insensitive on Windows but not on other platforms](https://github.com/python/cpython/blob/aa9eb5f757ceff461e6e996f12c89e5d9b583b01/Lib/os.py#L777-L789).
- - Not stripped of whitespaces and should match the exact name provided to the `envvar` argument.
+ - Not stripped of whitespace and should match the exact name provided to the `envvar` argument.

-For flag options, there is two concepts to consider: the activation of the flag driven by the environment variable, and the value of the flag if it is activated.
+For flag options, there are two concepts to consider: the activation of the flag driven by the environment variable, and the value of the flag if it is activated.

-The environment variable need to be interpreted, because values read from them are always strings.
+The values read from environment variables are always strings and will require extra processing.
 We need to transform these strings into boolean values that will determine if the flag is activated or not.

 Here are the rules used to parse environment variable values for flag options:
    - `true`, `1`, `yes`, `on`, `t`, `y` are interpreted as activating the flag
    - `false`, `0`, `no`, `off`, `f`, `n` are interpreted as deactivating the flag
    - The presence of the environment variable without value is interpreted as deactivating the flag
    - Empty strings are interpreted as deactivating the flag
-   - Values are case-insensitive, so the `True`, `TRUE`, `tRuE` strings are all activating the flag
+   - Values are case-insensitive, so the `True`, `TRUE`, `tRuE` strings are all interpreted as activating the flag
-   - Values are stripped of leading and trailing whitespaces before being interpreted, so the `" True "` string is transformed to `"true"` and so activates the flag
+   - Values are stripped of leading and trailing whitespace before being interpreted, so the `" True "` string is transformed to `"true"` and thus activates the flag
    - If the flag option has a `flag_value` argument, passing that value in the environment variable will activate the flag, in addition to all the cases described above
    - Any other value is interpreted as deactivating the flag